 You might feel relief.
 A lot of people describe their first meeting as the first time they didn't feel alone with their problem.
 Hearing others describe patterns you recognize (the secrecy, the double life, the repeated attempts to stop) can be unexpectedly powerful.

 You might also feel uncomfortable.
-That’s normal.
 Sitting with strangers and hearing honest stories about sexual behavior is unfamiliar territory.
-It doesn’t mean the program isn’t for you.
+Discomfort at the first meeting does not necessarily tell you whether the program will fit long term.

-SAA recommends attending at least six meetings before deciding if it’s right for you.
+SAA recommends attending at least six meetings before deciding if it's right for you.
 Different groups have different personalities.
-One meeting might not click, but another might feel exactly right.
+One meeting might not click.
+Another might feel much closer to what you need.

 One thing that sets SAA apart from other 12-step programs is how it handles sobriety.
 Unlike alcohol recovery, where abstinence means not drinking, sexual recovery is more nuanced, since most people don't want to eliminate sexuality entirely.